-Soil Fertility.
+Soil Fertility

 Leveled fields frequently have infertile and fertile spots related to the cuts and fills.
 Since most nutrients in the soil are concentrated in the plow layer, and subsoils are usually alkaline and may have infertile cemented hardpans, the effects of leveling on crop nutrition should be a primary consideration during the planning stage.
 The leveling plan should consider the depth to infertile subsoil and try to avoid it.
-The National Resources Conservation Service has irrigation land leveling specifications in which they may require special practices for their funded projects: "In cut areas, when highly permeable or otherwise unsuitable subsoil conditions are encountered, the cuts shall be overex-cavated and the topsoil replaced.
+The National Resources Conservation Service has irrigation land leveling specifications: "In cut areas, when highly permeable or otherwise un- suitable subsoil conditions are encountered, the cuts shall be over excavated and the topsoil replaced.
 In the fill areas, if specified, the topsoil will be stripped, the fills partly made and the topsoil replaced."
 (NRCS 2000).
 While more expensive, this method will help reduce the damage from deep cuts and help maintain uniformity of soil fertility.